vstorage -c aci_cluster get-event

 2020-06-05 16:08:26,854 INFO [r-f736b935058341aa] backend/hooks/req_id.py:29:request_finished === END REQUEST: POST:/api/v2/compute/k8saas/ STATUS:504 ===

-4. You are setting up Acronis Cyber Infrastructure and want to increase MTU of your Broadcom NIC with bnx2x driver to achieve best performance, but you cannot set a value larger than 3616.
+4. You are setting up Acronis Cyber Infrastructure and want to increase MTU of your Broadcom NIC with bnx2x driver to achieve the best performance, but you cannot set a value larger than 3616.

 Network adapters with bnx2x driver (for example, Broadcom Limited BCM57840 NetXtreme II 10/20-Gigabit Ethernet / Hewlett-Packard Company FlexFabric 10Gb 2-port 536FLB Adapter) do not perform well with high MTU values; this is a known implementation issue in the driver.
 For network adapters with this driver, we implemented a limitation of MTU 3616 in Acronis Cyber Infrastructure kernel.
-However, when such card is included in bond (default MTU value for bonding is 9000), the device will drop all packets greater that MTU value.
+However, when such card is included in a bond (default MTU value for bonding is 9000), the device will drop all packets greater than MTU value.

 For verification, you can run ping with packet size greater than Broadcom limit value: